-PLCC Pin No. MQFP Pin No. Mnemonic Description 18 12 SCLK Serial Clock Input.
-This is an externally applied serial clock that is used to load serial data to the control register and to access data from the output register.
-15 9 TFS Transmit Frame Synchronization Pulse.
+Mnemonic Description SCLK Serial Clock Input.
+This is an externally applied serial clock which is used to load serial data to the control register and to access data from the output register.
+TFS Transmit Frame Synchronization Pulse.
 Active low logic input with serial data expected after the falling edge of this signal.
-16 10 RFS Receive Frame Synchronization Pulse.
-This is an active low logic input with $\overline{\text{RFS}}$ provided externally as a strobe or framing pulse to access serial data from the output register.
-For applications that require that data be transmitted and received at the same time, $\overline{\text{RFS}}$ and $\overline{\text{TFS}}$ should be connected together.
-21 15 DATA OUT Serial Data Output.
+RFS Receive Frame Synchronization Pulse.
+This is an active low logic input with $\overline{RFS}$ provided externally as a strobe or framing pulse to access serial data from the output register.
+For applications that require that data be transmitted and received at the same time, $\overline{RFS}$ and $\overline{TFS}$ should be connected together.
+DATA OUT Serial Data Output.
 Sixteen bits of serial data are provided with the data FORMAT bit and the three address bits of the control register preceding the 12 bits of conversion data.
-Serial data is valid on the falling edge of SCLK for 16 edges after $\overline{\text{RFS}}$ goes low.
-Output conversion data coding is twos complement when the FORMAT bit of the control register is 1 and straight binary when the FORMAT bit of the control register is 0.
-17 11 DATA IN Serial Data Input.
+Serial data is valid on the falling edge of SCLK for sixteen edges after RFS goes low.
+Output conversion data coding is two's complement when the FORMAT Bit of the control register is 1 and straight binary when the FORMAT Bit of the control register is 0.
+DATA IN Serial Data Input.
 Serial data to be loaded to the control register is provided at this input.
 The first six bits of serial data are loaded to the control register on the first six falling edges of SCLK after TFS goes low.
 Serial data on subsequent SCLK edges is ignored while TFS remains low.
-13, 14 7, 8 TEST Test Pin.
+TEST Test Pin.
 When the device is configured for serial mode of operation, two of the pins which had been data inputs become test inputs.
 To ensure correct operation of the device, both TEST inputs should be tied to a logic low potential.